Find Trade Colleges

 • Aquarium Diver

-In the United States, there were 4,100 jobs for Commercial Diver in 2016.
+In 2016, there was an estimated number of 4,100 jobs in the United States for Commercial Diver.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Commercial Diver by 2026.
 Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 undefined